 Clamping/squeezing force is measured by moving the robot slowly into the force gauge until the robot reaches its maximum force and generates an error.
-Based on Table A.2 (see Table A2 from ISO/TS 15066: 2016), Brooks selected the maximum clamping force (quasi-static) to be 140 N for a collaborative robot (Figure 2-2).
+Brooks selected the maximum clamping force (quasi-static) to be 140 N for a collaborative robot.